suhanachand/personal-website1/README.md

 Why I Made This
 I wanted a space that goes beyond a résumé, basically somewhere to share my projects, ideas, and passions.
 This site is part portfolio, part journal, and part showcase of what I’ve been creating.

+P.S. my commits are named after periodic table elements (i have one up in my room)